ClusterberrySquirrels/oasis/README.md

 # Docker Setup

-Since were working with a Raspberry Pi, we need to download and install the amd64 version of docker.
+Since were working with a Raspberry Pi, we need to download and install the arm64 version of docker.

-You can follow the instructions from the Docker website to properly install however, since we found that working with amd technology there was a one size fits all command that would help us do this.
+You can follow the instructions from the Docker website to manually download and install the package, however, Docker provides a convenience script that executes the entire install process:
-So... were going to walk through the steps below:

-1. SET UP THE REPOSITORY
-Update the apt package index and install packages to allow apt to use a repository over HTTPS:

-In order to get the following packages to install, a bulk command run as expected so we chunked them into different executions in order to extract what we needed.

-First

-	$sudo apt-get update

-Then

-	$ sudo apt-get install software-properties-common
-	$ sudo apt-get install apt-transport-https
-	$ sudo apt-get install ca-certificates
-	$ sudo apt-get install curl
-	$ sudo apt-get install gnupg-agent
-	$ sudo apt-get install software-properties-common

-Now wasn't that fun?...
-Moving on...
+	curl -fsSL https://get.docker.com -o get-docker.sh
+	sudo sh get-docker.sh

 # Install Brew